 I also used Calendula in this product.
 Calendula is a well-tolerated and skin-gentle herb.
 Calendula can be added to the product as an infusion or oil extract.
 I added both to this product.
 In this way, all the active ingredients of the plant are accurately utilized.

 To add a moisturizing effect, I added sea buckthorn oil to the hand cream.
-Sea buckthorn oil smells wonderful, a person who tested the hand cream said it smells like candy.
+Sea buckthorn oil smells wonderful.
 The strong colour of the sea buckthorn goes well with the Calendula.

 This moisturizing hand lotion is what dry hands really need, namely moisture.
 Grease or oil alone does not moisturize the skin.
 Greases and oils only protect and prevent moisture from evaporating.

 To add a moisturizing effect, I added sea buckthorn oil to the hand cream.
 Sea buckthorn and palmitoleic acid in sea buckthorn oil lock moisture in the skin.
-Sea buckthorn oil smells wonderful; said one person who tested the hand cream from candy.
+Sea buckthorn smells just like candy.
+This is what one person who tested the hand cream said.
 The strong colour of the sea buckthorn goes well with the calendula.

 Moisturizing Calendula – sea buckthorn hand lotion

-- 250 ml calendula infusion, basic instructions for the infusion can be found here
+- 78.25 gr ready-made calendula infusion.
+The basic instructions for the infusion can be found here

 Do like this:

-- Mix the glucomannan powder in the calendula infusion and mix well.
-Allow the mixture to stay for 3 hours.
+Mix the glucomannan powder into the calendula infusion and mix well.
+Let the mixture form a gel for about 2-3 hours.
 Stir from time to time so that the coagulation takes place evenly.

-- 78.5 gr of previously prepared glucomannan-containing Calendula infusion
+- 78.5 gr of previously prepared glucomannan-calendula infusion

-- 20 ml Calendula oil extract, instructions for preparing the oil extract can be found here
+- 12 gr calendula oil extract, you can find the instructions for making the oil extract here

 Do like this:

-- Stir the product until it cools down to about 40 degrees Celsius.
+- Stir the emulsion until it cools below 40 degrees.

-- Preferably pack the lotion in a pump bottle and add a label with a date
+- Preferably pack the cream in a pump bottle and add a label with a date

-- The cream will be preserved in the pump bottle very well for up to 3-4 months, provided you used a preservative.
-Store the lotion in a cool place, protected from light.
+- The cream will be preserved very well in the pump bottle for up to 3-4 months, provided you used a preservative.
+Keep the hand cream cool place and protected from light.

 How to use Calendula – sea buckthorn hand lotion?